codesharedot/qtum-price-ruby/README.md

-# v-systems price ruby
+# paxos-standard-token price ruby

-Gets the v-systems price with Ruby (from JSON).
+Gets the paxos-standard-token price with Ruby (from JSON).

 https://ruby-lang.co